KarMiles/polish-girl-painting/README.md

 To direct search engines to the sitemap and exclude chosen areas of the webpage from crawlers a file robots.txt is added in root folder.
 The files tells search robots to exclude folders: accounts, bag and checkout.

+Registering sitemap

+Next step, not included in this project, would be creating a DNS certificate and deployment to a custom domain.
+Registering the sitemap can be done in [Google Search Console](https://search.google.com/search-console/welcome).

+Testing robots file

+The following step would be testing the robots.txt file.

 ## 3.ii Marketing